ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 - @fa-pencil@ When we measure the length of the pencil, if the ruler is made out of metal and the temperature of the room is very low, the ruler might be contracted (while the wooden pencil is less so).
 That implies that the ruler is actually shorter than it should be, and our best estimate for the length of the pencil will always be larger than its true value.

-- @fa-pencil@ If we didn&rsquo;t keep the line of sight perpendicular to the ruler when measuring the pencil length, the resulting measured length would be longer or shorter than the actual length of the pencil.
+- @fa-pencil@ If we didn't keep the line of sight perpendicular to the ruler when measuring the pencil length, the resulting measured length would be longer or shorter than the actual length of the pencil.

 - @fa-pencil@ Say we measured the length, (maximum) radius and weight of the hexagonal pencil and wanted to characterize its density.
 If we modeled the area of the pencil cross section as a circle rather than a hexagon, our calculation for the resulting density would always be less than the actual density.